 - Your colleagues may complain of gender discrimination if you receive special treatment or favors due to your relationship

 If you have experienced unfair treatment or harassment due to a relationship with your superior or co-worker, speak with a sexual harassment attorney in New York City to learn about your rights.
 There are laws on books to protect victims of harassment and retaliation.

-The Derek T. Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City.
-For further information, please feel free to call us at 212-587-0760 or toll-free at 877.469.5297 or contact us online
+The Derek Smith Law Group, PLLC handles a multitude of cases that involve sexual harassment in New York City.
+For further information, please feel free to call us at 800-807-2209 for a free consultation or contact us online.